Rural Business—Cooperative Service, USDA.

 3. DUNS Number and SAM

 (b) Register in SAM before submitting your application.
 You may register in SAM at no cost at https://www.sam.gov/portal/public/SAM/.
-You must provide your SAM Cage Code and expiration date or evidence that you have begun the SAM registration process at time of application, and
+You must provide your SAM CAGE Code and expiration date.
+When registering in SAM, you must indicate you are applying for a Federal financial assistance project or program or are currently the recipient of funding under any Federal financial assistance project or program; and

 If you have not fully complied with all applicable DUNS and SAM requirements, the Agency may determine that the applicant is not qualified to receive a Federal award and the Agency may use that determination as a basis for making an award to another applicant.
+In accordance with OMB Memoranda M-20-26, the Agency can accept an application without an active SAM registration.
+However, the registration must be completed before an award is made.
+Current registrants in SAM with active registrations expiring before May 16, 2020 will be afforded a one-time extension of 60 days.
 Please refer to Section F. 2 for additional submission requirements that apply to grantees selected for this program.

 4. Submission Dates and Times